 - Improve digestive symptoms — reducing bloating, irregularity, and gut discomfort caused by hormonal shifts

-- Reduce hot flushes — a study published in the journal Menopause found that women taking a probiotic supplement for 12 weeks experienced a significant reduction in the frequency and severity of hot flushes compared to placebo
+- Reduce hot flushes — a randomised controlled trial published in the journal Menopause found that women taking a probiotic supplement for 12 weeks experienced a significant reduction in the frequency and severity of hot flushes compared to placebo

 - Reduce systemic inflammation — a healthier microbiome means lower inflammatory load across the whole body